 This article lays out nine nutrient deficiencies that can contribute to anxiety.

 Making sure you get enough of these nutrients through food or supplementation can make a profound difference.

 All of them have really helped me at one point or another.

-Unfortunately, lot of people are deficient in magnesium today (1-3).
+Unfortunately, a lot of people are deficient in magnesium today (1-3).

 This is a big problem because magnesium is needed for the proper functioning of your nervous system and optimal neurotransmitter activity.